An Introduction to Geometric Topology: Laminations

 \subsection{Topological laminations}

-A train track $\tau$ in $S_g$ with integer weights parametrizes a multicurve.
-We now show that, more generally, a weighted train track parametrizes a measured geodesic lamination.
+A train track $\tau$ in $S_g$ with integer weights parametrises a multicurve.
+We now show that, more generally, a weighted train track parametrises a measured geodesic lamination.

 The construction goes as follows.
-First, we remove all branches with zero weight, and we replace every branch of weight $a>0$ with a Euclidean rectangle of width $a$ and with arbitrary length as in Fig.~\ref{switch_weights:fig}-(2).
-Thanks to the switch conditions, these rectangles glue nicely at each switch as in Fig.~\ref{switch_weights:fig}-(3).
+First, we remove all the branches with zero weight, and we replace every branch of weight $a>0$ with a Euclidean rectangle of width $a$ and with arbitrary length as in Figure \ref{switch_weights:fig}-(2).
+Thanks to the switch conditions, these rectangles glue nicely at each switch as in Figure \ref{switch_weights:fig}-(3).

-In Fig.~\ref{switch_weights:fig}-(3) we see that all the lines from left- and right-rectangles are matched in a 1-1 correspondence, with a finite number of exceptions.
+In Figure \ref{switch_weights:fig}-(3) we see that all the lines from left- and right-rectangles are matched in a 1-1 correspondence, with a finite number of exceptions.
 At each exception, some $m \geqslant 1$ left-lines are matched to some $n \geqslant 1$ right-lines at some point, and we have $m+n=3$ or 4.
 We call these lines and points \emph{singular}.

 After gluing the rectangles we get a closed subset $\lambda$ of $S_g$ foliated by lines, with finitely many singular points and lines.
 We now eliminate the singular points and lines by cutting $\lambda$ carefully along them: if $m+n=4$ this amounts simply to doubling the singular point; if $m+n=3$ we double the singular leaf by opening a small open corridor in the foliation, starting from the singular point and digging along the leaf.
 Since the singular leaf may be non-compact, for the process to converge in $S_g$ we need to shrink the width of the corridor sufficiently fast.